ibexa/documentation-developer/docs/personalization/enable_personalization.md

 You can verify the import controller of the bundle by calling the local API.
 As the API uses token based authorization you first need a valid bearer token.

-When you publish a Content Item a bearer token will be created and saved to the ibexa_token db table.
+When you publish a content item a bearer token is created and saved to the `ibexa_token` db table.

 Additionally a POST request is send to the Personalization Engine,  containing the token and the Rest URL where the Personalization Engine can fetch the changed Content.

-The BEARER_TOKEN will be the newest one in `ibexa_token` table having `type=1` and `identifier=update`.
-The token will by default be valid for 1 day.
+The BEARER_TOKEN is the newest one in `ibexa_token` table having `type=1` and `identifier=update`.
+The token has a default lifetime of one day.

 You can use this token to check what is provided to the Personalization Engine: